ministryofjustice/security-guidance/intranet/information-classification-handling-and-security-guide.md

 The [HMG Government Security Classifications Policy](https://www.gov.uk/government/publications/government-security-classifications) is the most comprehensive guide on the security measures necessary for each of the three security classifications, including measures related to the following:

--   Personnel administrative security.
+-   Personnel (administrative) security.
 -   Physical security.
--   Technical information security.
+-   Technical (information security).

 The following sections set out the minimum measures you need to consider when handling and securing information within the different levels of classification.